June 2, 2013 6:00am

 “We need a room.”
 The man said.
 I gave him a quick apologetic smile.

 “I’m sorry we don’t allow pets in this hotel.
-I can recommend one of our other locations that is pet friendly.”
-Like everyone I have to give bad news to he got irritated.
+I can recommend one of our other locations that are pet-friendly.”
+Like, everyone, I have to give bad news to he got irritated.

 “Is it located near the way I’m headed?”
 He asked.